 Where to check if a domain name is available for registration?

-You can check domain availability in a domain name search engine.
+You can check domain availability in a domain name browser.

 How to register a domain?